sal515/Smart-Thermostat-IoT/readme.md

 ## Description of the Entities
    The project has three different MQTT client entities and one MQTT server entity.
-   The following section will provide an overview of the use
+   The following section will provide an overview of entities.

    * ##### The MQTT Server Implementation using Python sockets
         * Driver file name (file in project root directory):

                 * app_server.py

-            * Other application files in directory
+            * Other required files of the entity are in the directory

                 * control_packets
+                * databaseHelper/sql_helpers

         * Brief Description: